Gangs of New York

 Leonardo DiCaprio has starred in numerous blockbusters, including Titanic, one of his most famous roles.
 He is also known for The Aviator, The Beach, Romeo + Juliet, Blood Diamond, The Departed, Catch Me if You Can, and The Basketball Diaries.
 He has been nominated for three Oscars.
 Other main characters of Gangs of New York are played by Daniel Day-Lewis, Cameron Diaz, Liam Neeson, and John C. Reilly.

-Although all sets were built completely on the exterior stages of Cinecittà Studios in Rome, when you take On Location Tours’ New York TV & Movie Sites Tour, you will see the real Five Points where this story takes place.
+Although all sets were built completely on the exterior stages of Cinecittà Studios in Rome, you can explore lower Manhattan to see the real Five Points where this story takes place.
 The Five Points neighborhood took form around 1820.
 At Five Points’ “height,” it was almost unrivaled for sheer population density, disease, infant and child mortality, unemployment, prostitution, violent crime, and other classic ills of the destitute.
 However, it can be considered the original American melting pot, at first consisting primarily of newly-emancipated African Americans, and newly arrived Irish in the 1840s due to the Irish Potato Famine.
 Although the tensions between the African Americans and the Irish were legendary, their cohabitation in Five Points was the first large-scale instance of volitional racial integration in American history.
 In the end, the Five Points African American community moved to Manhattan’s West Side and to the then-undeveloped north of the island.

 In the twentieth century, the Five Points Gang recruited members from the toughest gangs in the city.
 Five Points mobsters included Paul Kelly, Giovanni "Johnny" Torrio and Frankie Yale.
 Recruits included Charles "Lucky" Luciano and Al Capone.
 Capone received his nickname "scarface" from a knife fight at The Harvard Inn, on Governor's Island.
 When Capone was finally convicted for tax evasion in 1931, he was quoted in newspapers saying, "I shoulda never left Five Points."